-What to expect: Our first session consists of an in-depth evaluation to allow me to better understand your history and current concerns and allows us to choose well-supported treatments that are also uniquely tailored to you (for couples, we will meet initially as a group and then have a chance to meet one-on-one in the following weeks).
-As we go through this process, please know that I understand how talking to a stranger has both pros and cons.
-To that extent, I strive to be warm, welcoming and genuine.
-I believe that meeting my clients where they are is just as important as being able to provide high quality assessment and intervention.
-Part of being genuine also means that I care about your experience in therapy, so throughout our work together I welcome your feedback (and will likely check in from time-to-time).
+What to expect when starting therapy: Your first session consists of an in-depth evaluation to allow your therapist to better understand your history and current concerns and to choose well-supported treatments that are uniquely tailored to you (for couples, we will meet initially as a group and then have a chance to meet one-on-one in the following weeks).
+As you go through this process, please know that we understand how talking to a stranger has both pros and cons.
+To that extent, we strive to be warm, welcoming and genuine.
+I believe that meeting patients where they are is just as important as being able to provide high quality assessment and intervention.
+Part of being genuine also means that we care about your experience in therapy, so throughout our work together my staff and I welcome your feedback (and will likely check in from time-to-time).

 PLEASE BE SURE TO COMPLETE ALL INTAKE FORMS 24 HOURS PRIOR TO YOUR VISIT.
 THESE FORMS WILL BE SENT TO YOU VIA MY SECURE PATIENT PORTAL.

-Fees and payment: My fees are listed below.
-I offer a free telephone consultation prior to your appointment.
-I am happy to discuss fees over the phone or in person when we meet if you would prefer.
+Fees and payment: Our practice fees are listed below.
+We offer a free telephone consultation prior to your appointment and are happy to discuss fees over the phone or in person during our first session if you would prefer.